Progress report for FNE24-102

 Colonies

-The experiments used colonies housed in 8 frame Langstroth hives (deep/medium) and 5 frame nuc boxes.
-Colonies were headed by second year (overwintered) queens with the exception of one nuc that entered the trials in June.
+The experiments used colonies housed in eight frame Langstroth hives (deep/medium) and five frame nuc boxes (deep frames only).
+Colonies were headed by second year (overwintered) queens with the exception of one nuc that entered the trials in June 2024.
 That nuc had a first-year, swarm-raised queen.

-I offered bees queen frames with only queen bars and cups, frames with partial brood comb and partial queen cups, and fully drawn brood frames with queen cups pressed into the face.
+In 2024 bees in the experimental trials were offered swarm queen frames with only queen bars and cups, frames with partial brood comb and partial queen cups, and fully drawn brood frames with queen cups pressed into the face.
 (Figure 1.)

-I offered the queens standard JZBZ cups, 3-D printed cups with a larger diameter than JZBZ, and wax-dipped cups pressed onto a 3-D printed base to make them easier to use on a queen bar.
+Each frame contained a variety of queen cups: standard JZBZ cups, 3-D printed cups with a larger diameter than JZBZ, and wax-dipped cups pressed onto a 3-D printed base (to make them easier to use on a queen bar).
 (Figure 2.)

 Queen Control